javerinetan/la-timeless-tresor/README.md

 <h1 align= "center"> Difficulties </h1>

-As a beginner in website development, I encountered various challenges, particularly with styling using CSS.
+As a beginner to website development, I encountered various challenges, particularly with styling using CSS.
 However, with the support and guidance of my skilled teammates, I was able to overcome these obstacles and learn the art of coding while enjoying the process.